ncatlab/nlab-content/pages/8/2/2/0/228/content.md

 Prime ideals are even more interesting.
 A two-sided antiideal $A$ (so also satisfying that $y \in A$ whenever $x y \in A$) is _antiprime_ if $1 \in A$ and $x y \in A$ whenever $x, y \in A$.
 Now the complement of an antiprime antiideal may *not* be a prime ideal (as normally defined).
 But in fact, it is antiprime antiideals that are more important in constructive algebra.
 In particular, an [[integral domain]] in constructive algebra is an inequality ring in which the antiideal of nonzero elements is antiprime.

-# References
+## References

 The notion of apartness as fundamental in metric spaces may be found in [[Errett Bishop]]'s _Foundations of Constructive Analysis_ (1967) (or the 1985 edition with Douglas Bridges, _Constructive Analysis_).
 But as I recall, this doesn\'t introduce the concept in general; that came in Anne Troelstra\'s and Dirk van Dalen\'s _Constructivism in Mathematics_ (1988).
 For apartness in algebra, see _A Course in Constructive Algebra_ (also 1988), by Ray Mines, Fred Richman, and Wim Ruitenburg.
-The great reference for all things topology in constructive mathematics is the Ph.D. thesis of Frank Waaldijk, _[Modern Intuitionist Topology](http://home.kpn.nl/sufra/modern%20intuitionistic%20topology.pdf)_ (1996).
+A great reference for point-set topology in constructive mathematics is the Ph.D. thesis of Frank Waaldijk, _[Modern Intuitionist Topology](http://www.fwaaldijk.nl/modern%20intuitionistic%20topology.pdf)_ (1996).
 Please note that I ([[Toby Bartels]]) have not read the algebra book.

-# Discussion
+## Discussion

 _[[Urs Schreiber|Urs]] says_: What you say at the entry [[vector space]] about the relation between apartness relations and topology and the continuum sounds very interesting.
 It would be nice if you could move these comments here and maybe flesh them out a little.
 Because, while it sounds interesting, I don't yet understand what you are saying!